might-guy106/CS253-Car-Rental-System/README.md

 * date is YYYY-MM-DD format
 * while renting a car if multiple cars exist with same model then car with lowest price is shown to user.
 * while returning a car if multiple cars exist with same model then car with highest price is returned.
+* fine and due are added to customer Fine_Due after returningof the car.